Cyclic dominance in a two-person Rock-Scissors-Paper game: Transitions near the RSP cycles

 \section{Transitions near the RSP cycles}

-In this section we describe the construction of Poincar\'e maps (also called return maps) from and to cross sections of the flow near each equilibrium once around the entire cycle.
+In this section we describe the construction of Poincar\'e maps (also called return maps) from and to cross sections of the flow near each node once around an entire heteroclinic cycle.
 The Poincar\'e maps are the composition of local and global maps.
-The local maps approximate the flow in a neighbourhood of an equilibrium.
-The global maps approximate the flow along a connection between two consecutive equilibria.
+The local maps approximate the flow in a neighbourhood of a node.
+The global maps approximate the flow along a heteroclinic connection between two consecutive nodes.